How disable the Task Manager in Windows 10

 We're curious why you wanted to disable Task Manager on your Windows 10 computer?
 What was your reason for that?
 Or did you get to our article while looking for ways to re-enable Task Manager?
 You can reach us on this subject in the comments section below.

-Discover: Security Apps Recommended System and Security Task Manager Tutorials Windows
+Discover: Security Apps Recommended System Task Manager Tutorials Windows